Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 first key k.
 As it is their first key, it is associated with version 0.
 At epoch n+1, user Y updates their key to l."}

-KT uses a *prefix tree* to commit to the set of logged label-version pairs, and a *log tree* to commit to the history of changes.
+KT uses a *prefix tree* to commit to a mapping between each label-version pair and a commitment to the label's value at that version.
+Every time the prefix tree changes, its new root hash is stored in a *log tree*.
 The benefit of the prefix tree is that it is easily searchable, and the benefit of the log tree is that it can easily be verified to be append-only.
-Both the prefix and log tree have a *root hash*, which succinctly represent the entire tree.
 The data structure powering KT combines a log tree and a prefix tree, and is called the *combined tree structure*.

 This section describes the operation of